effectfully-ou/sketches/has-lens-done-right/README.md

     }
 ```

 The reason why we're using monomorphic data is that all the approaches seem to work equally well for polymorphic data.
-So even though the functional dependencies approach has its problems, the [`Control.Lens.Tuple`](https://hackage.haskell.org/package/lens-4.18.1/docs/Control-Lens-Tuple.html) use case seems to be a good fit for handling it with functional dependencies.

 Lens types (like `Lens`, `Lens'`, etc) and operators (like `(%~)`, `(.~)`, etc) are taken from the `microlens` package, i.e. they are fully compatible and interchangeable with the ones from `lens`.